-Electronic Clinical Outcome Assessment (eCOA)
+Electronic Outcome Assessment in clinical trials

 Objective & integrated

-Patient-reported outcome measures for an objective assessment of a patients’ quality of life, integrated into clinical workflows
+Patient-reported outcome measures for an objective assessment of a patients’ quality of life, can integrated into clinical workflows

 Standardized & validated